 The scenario's Title is at the top of the first page.
-Under the title is the date and geographic location followed by the scenario description.
+Under the title is the date and

 The next section is the Order of Battle, or OOB.
 The OOB contains the forces each side has for the scenario.
 Listed is their historical formation (if applicable) and where they set up and/or where and when they enter the Map.
 Which side sets up first is also indicated.